Sampling Correctors: Connections to learning and testing

 More precisely, suppose we run the agnostic learner of \autoref{theo:connection:agnostic:learning} a total of $\log(1/\eps)$ times, setting at the $k$\textsuperscript{th} iteration $\widehat{\opt}_k\eqdef 2^k\eps$ and $\delta^\prime\eqdef \delta/(2\log(1/\eps))$.
 For the first $k$ such that $2^{k-1}\eps \leq \opt_{\class,\D} < 2^k\eps$, $\widehat{\opt}_k$ is in $[\opt_{\class,\D}, 2\cdot \opt_{\class,\D}]$.
 Therefore, by a union bound on all runs of the learner at least one of the hypotheses $\hat{\D}_k$ will have the agnostic learning guarantee we want to achieve; i.e. will satisfy \eqref{eq:connection:agnostic:learning}, with $c=2$.

 Conditioned on this being the case, it remains to determine \emph{which} hypothesis achieves the guarantee of being $(2\opt+\bigO{\eps})$-close to the distribution $\D$.
-This is where we apply a hypothesis selection algorithm~--~a variant of the similar ``tournament'' procedures from \cite{DL:01,DK:13,AJOS:14:ISIT}~--~to our $N=\log(1/\eps)$ candidates, with accuracy parameter $\eps$ and failure probability $\delta/2$.
-This algorithm has the following guarantee: \begin{proposition}[\cite{CK:15}] There exists a procedure \textsc{Tournament} that, given sample access to an unknown distribution $\D$ and both sample and evaluation access to $N$ hypotheses $H_1,\dots,H_N$, has the following behavior. \textsc{Tournament} makes a total of $\tildeO{{\log(N/\delta)}/{\eps^2}}$ queries to $\D,H_1,\dots,H_N$, runs in time $\bigO{{N\log(N/\delta)}/{\eps^2}}$, and outputs a hypothesis $H_i$ such that, with probability at least $1-\delta$,
+This is where we apply a hypothesis selection algorithm~--~a ``tournament'' procedure, as in e.g.~\cite{DL:01,DDS:PBD:12,DK:13,AJOS:14:ISIT}~--~to our $N=\log(1/\eps)$ candidates, with accuracy parameter $\eps$ and failure probability $\delta/2$.
+This algorithm has the following guarantee: \begin{proposition}[{\cite[Chapter 7]{DL:01}}] There exists a procedure \textsc{Tournament} that, given sample access to an unknown distribution $\D$ and both sample and evaluation access to $N$ hypotheses $H_1,\dots,H_N$, has the following behavior. \textsc{Tournament} makes a total of $\bigO{\log N \log(1/\delta)/{\eps^2}}$ queries to $\D,H_1,\dots,H_N$, runs in time $\bigO{N^2}$, and outputs a hypothesis $H_i$ such that, with probability at least $1-\delta$,